Quickstart

 Add the origin where your app will run

-Settings → Allowed origins → add (for example)
+Settings → Allowed origins → add the URL where your app runs (e.g.

 Mint a publishable key